GabrielGausachs/EstimatePressureMaps-Degree-Final-Project/README.md

 ## Getting started
 To train a model, execute:

-'python3 main.py'
+`python3 main.py`

-In the config file you will find the training configuration, paths and parameters.
+In the `config.py` file you will find the training configuration, paths and parameters.

 ## Extra dades UAB
 Explicar tema training uab i els arxius creats